Azure/azure-mobile-services/docs/mobile-services-ios-how-to-use-client-library.md

 ##<a name="caching-tokens"></a>How to: Cache Authentication Tokens

 Let's see how you may cache tokens in the [Mobile Services Quick Start] project; you may apply similar steps to any project.

-[AZURE.INCLUDE [mobile-services-ios-authenticate-app-with-token](../../includes/mobile-services-ios-authenticate-app-with-token.md)]
+* The recommended way to encrypt and store authentication tokens on an iOS client is use the iOS Keychain.
+We'll use [SSKeychain](https://github.com/soffes/sskeychain) -- a simple wrapper around the iOS Keychain.
+Follow the instructions on the SSKeychain page and add it to your project.
+Verify that the **Enable Modules** setting is enabled in the project's **Build Settings** (section **Apple LLVM - Languages - Modules**.)

 ##<a name="errors"></a>How to: Handle Errors